Lionel Walter (Walter), 2nd Lord Rothschild (1868-1937)

 Off-print of patent application, 10 August 1899, complete specification, Left, 10 May 1900, accepted, 10 August 1900 for Improvements in or relating to Gun-carriage and other Vehicles.
 Submitted by Hon.
 Walter Rothschild, Gerald Dudley Smith and James Armstrong Wilding.

-Lionel Walter (Walter), 2nd Lord Rothschild, papers concerning his political career, 1906
+Lionel (Walter), 2nd Lord Rothschild, parliamentary election address, 1906

-Election address by Walter, 2nd Lord Rothschild afor the Mid Bucks constituency for the General Election, 1906.
+Copies of a Parliamentary Election Address to’ The electors of the Mid (or Aylesbury) Division of the County of Buckingham’ by Lionel Walter Rothschild, 4 January 1906.
 Walter stood for the Liberal & Liberal Unionists.
 The election was held from 12 January to 8 February 1906.
 The Liberals, led by Prime Minister Henry Campbell-Bannerman, won a landslide majority victory.